Summary of Series

 S locus ("spotting series", affects distribution of all pigment)

-- S: No white (all of coat is pigmented - no white spotting).
+- S: No white (all of coat is pigmented - no white spotting, or minimal white spotting).

 - sp: Piebald (homozygous causes over 50% white, with large pigmented patches on a white base).
 Heterozygous piebalds may have varying amounts of white, from none at all to "pseudo-irish" (phenotypically the same pattern as irish spotting but not caused by the same allele)